All Episodes

 My whole view of the millennial culture is that they have a tough time dealing with any setback whatsoever.

-And Markeith Morris is the perfect example.
+And Markie Morris is the perfect example.

 He had a setback with his brother in the offseason, and he can't recover from it.

-I tell my kids it's like fantasyland.
+I tell my kids it's like fantasy land.

-The only thing people put online are good things that happen to them, or things that they make up.
+The only thing people put online are good things that happen to them or things that they make up.

 And it creates unrealistic expectations.